 Imagine two surgeons.
 The first enters an operating room for a critical surgery.
 She studies the patient's X-rays, maps the precise location of the tumor, sterilizes the instruments, and performs an exquisitely careful operation designed to save this specific person.
 Hours of concentration.
 Every cut matters.
 Every stitch matters.
 The surgery succeeds.
 The patient lives.

-The second surgeon stands in a stadium full of thousands—some healthy, some sick, some with tumors they don't even know about.
+The second surgeon stands in a stadium full of thousands — some healthy, some sick, some with tumors they do not even know about.
 He waves a scalpel vaguely through the air.
-"I'm operating on everyone!" he announces.
+"I am operating on everyone!" he announces.
 By the time he finishes, the sick remain sick.
 The healthy remain healthy.
-Everyone feels the gesture was made, but nothing is actually healed.

 Owen's Trilemma: The Logic That Cuts

 The 17th-century English Puritan John Owen presented an argument so logically devastating that it still cuts to the bone today.
-Let's follow it slowly, because this is where vague sentiment meets hard reality.
+Let us follow it slowly, because this is where vague sentiment meets hard reality.

 The death of Christ must fall into one of three categories:

 (b) Christ died for some sins of all people.
 If this were true, then no person would ever be fully saved.
-Everyone would still have some unpaid sins remaining—the sins Christ didn't die for.
+Everyone would still have some unpaid sins remaining — the sins Christ did not die for.
 Everyone would have to pay their own debt.
-But then what's the point of the cross?
+But then what is the point of the cross?
 And we know from Scripture that believers are not condemned.
 Their sins are fully paid.
 So this option is also impossible.

 What Scripture Actually Says

 Listen to the actual language of Scripture.
 Not how you wish it sounded.
-Not how it's been softened by well-meaning pastors.
+Not how it has been softened by well-meaning pastors.
 What it actually says.

 The Shepherd and His Sheep

 Not for everyone.
 For the sheep.
 This is not sloppy language.
-John has already established who the sheep are—those given to Jesus by the Father (10:29).
+John has already established who the sheep are — those given to Jesus by the Father (10:29).
 Those who hear his voice and follow him (10:27).
 The goats are not included.
-The hiring hand workers are not included.
+The hired hand workers are not included.
 The thieves and robbers are not included.
 Christ died for his specific flock.

 The Prayer for His Own